kenlog/Oxygen/README.md

 MustCss plugin
 ------------
-It has purpose oriented design, responsive layout and special features like replace the logo KB and Syntax highlight in markdown code by Prism.
+This plugin allows you to and special features like replace the logo KB and Syntax highlight in markdown code by Prism.

 Requirements
 ------------